-Support for Maritime Training (SMarT) is a government funded scheme created to increase the number of qualified seafarers in the UK maritime industry (The Support for Maritime Training Scheme must comply with the EU State Aid General Block Exemption Regulations).
+Support for Maritime Training (SMarT) is a government funded scheme created to increase the number of qualified seafarers in the UK maritime industry (The Support for Maritime Training Scheme must comply with UK Subsidy Control Regulations from January 2021).

 The SMarT scheme was established in April 1998 and supports training courses approved by the Maritime and Coastguard Agency (MCA) and the Merchant Navy Training Board (MNTB) for the training of officers, officer cadets and ratings.

 SMarT funding is claimed on behalf of trainees by sponsoring companies enrolled in the scheme.